bridgecrew-perf6/dirty-deploy/README.md

-# Unless you know exactly what you are doing or have talked to me first.
+# dirty-deploy
-## Do not run this script!
+## Don't run this script!
-### dirty-deploy
+### unless you know exactly what you are doing or have talked to me first.

 ```
             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
                     Version 2, December 2004